asamuzaK/withExEditorHost/README.md

 }
 ```

 * *editorPath* - The path of the editor to use.
-On Windows, backslashes must be escaped.
+Backslashes must be escaped.
 * *cmdArgs* - Command line options.
 Enter each argument in array, separated by comma.
-For example, `"cmdArgs": ["-a", "-b", "-c"]`
+Backslashes must be escaped.
+For example, `"cmdArgs": ["-a", "-b", "--c=d\\e"]`
 * *fileAfterCmdArgs* - Boolean (`true` / `false`).
 When specifying the file, some editor requires to put the file path after command arguments.
 Set `true` in such case.

 Editor configuration files can also be switched for each Firefox profile.